Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Solving for the Equilibrium

 \subsection{The Algorithm for the Noncooperative Model}

 Obtaining the optimal solution of the dynamic model involving multiple regions under noncooperation is challenging.
 In particular, finding an equilibrium solution for the emission permit prices that satisfies the optimality conditions for each region as well as the market clearing condition poses significant computational challenges.
-While several studies have incorporated emission prices in their models, no study has successfully solved for the emission permit price in a noncooperative context.

 Here we outline the algorithm we develop to obtain the optimal solution for our model.
-Since $\gamma=1.45$ implies utilities of per capita consumption have negative values and that long-run per capita consumption will be large, the long-run per-capita utility has a small magnitude.
-Together with the discount factor $\beta=0.985$, the discounted utilities after 300 years are nearly zero and have little impact on the solution in the first 100 years.
+With the discount factor $\beta=0.985$, the discounted utilities after 300 years are nearly zero and have little impact on the solution in the first 100 years.
 Let

 be a terminal value function at the terminal year 300, which approximates the present value of utilities after 300 years, assuming that consumption at any $t\geq300$ is equal to 75 percent of the output $Y_{i,300}$ at $t=300$ and that the exogenous population after 300 years stays at its value at $t=300$.
 Note that $Y_{i,300}$ is computed with a function of the terminal state $K_{i,300}$ and $\mathcal{E}_{300}$.
 Thus, we can transform the infinite horizon models to finite horizon models, where region $i$'s social welfare is rewritten as